Skillzpond/Skillzpond/README.md

 Welcome to Skillzpond, a coding group of two people, Smith1234567 and Skillzpond who codes swift, objective-c, html, css, js, android, ios and php. we will do open source projects soon in this group.

-### Who is Smith1234567?

-Smith1234567 is a github user. she helps me in doing many works. she helps me in iOS from a very long time.

 ### Who is Skillzpond

 I am Skillzpond, the group main user. this is my own page.
 I code android and php mostly.
 I love coding.